kristapsdz/openradtool/README.md

   updates be reasonable by providing the necessary "ALTER TABLE" and so on to help with versioning.
 (Also protects against accidental incompatible changes.)
-- Beyond the usual native type support, also supports "password" type that has automatic hashing mechanism built-in during selection from and insertion into the database.
+- Beyond the usual native type support (int, text, real, blob), also supports "password" type that has automatic hashing mechanism built-in during selection from and insertion into the database.
 - Several different types of SQL query (and update) operators.

 This repository mirrors the main repository on